Brown Supplemental Essays 2022-2023

 3. Highlight specific resources/programs/opportunities at Brown

 Brown offers exceptional resources and programs to their students.
-Mention a few by name in your essays to show that you are excited about attending Brown and you’ve done your research.
+Mention a few by name in your essays to show that you are excited about attending Brown—and you’ve done your research.
+You could potentially do this in all the prompts, however, be sure to do so when writing the Brown Open Curriculum essay.
+Basically, your essays for Brown shouldn’t read as though they could be applicable to just any college.
+Rather, they should read as though they are solely for Brown.

 4. Show what makes you unique

-The Brown University ranking is incredibly competitive for a reason.
+The Brown University ranking is competitive for a reason.
 Show what makes you a unique applicant and why you would be a great fit for the Brown community.
+Reflect on impactful moments of your life, but stay away from overly generic and cliche topics.
+Using these pivotal moments and experiences is a great way to write unique essays.
+After all, no other applicant has lived exactly the same experiences that you have.

 Additional Resources from CollegeAdvisor

 Are you still wondering how to get into Brown?
 Or how to write the Brown supplemental essays?
 CollegeAdvisor can help.
-We have an extensive library of articles on our website about college essays, including how to write the Brown supplemental essays and Brown University essays examples that worked.
+We have an extensive library of articles on our website about college essays.
+These include guidance on how to write the Brown supplemental essays and Brown University essays examples that worked.
+Additionally, check out some Ivy League essay examples to better understand what it takes to get into some of the most selective universities in the nation.

-Or maybe you want to learn more about life at Brown before you write your Brown supplemental essays.
-You can watch our Brown virtual college tour webinar to get ideas on how to write the Why School essay of the Brown University supplemental essays.
-Or you can learn more about the campus itself from former alumni in our webinar and panel series.
+Or, maybe you want to learn more about life at Brown before you write your Brown supplemental essays.
+You can watch our Brown virtual college tour webinar to get ideas on how to write the why school essay within the Brown University supplemental essays.
+You can also learn more about the campus itself from former alumni in our webinar and panel series.

 Finally, if you have already written your Brown supplemental essays and gained acceptance to the university, check out how to make the most of your first year at Brown.

-This article was written by Claire Babbs.
+This article was written by Sarah Kaminski.
 Looking for more admissions support?
 Click here to schedule a free meeting with one of our Admissions Specialists.
 During your meeting, our team will discuss your profile and help you find targeted ways to increase your admissions odds at top schools.
 We’ll also answer any questions and discuss how CollegeAdvisor.com can support you in the college application process.